Before deciding whether to file a complaint, we recommend you consult the following frequently asked questions:

 How does the Commissioner decide to extend the 60 day time period to make a complaint of reprisal?

-The Office has put in place the Policy on the Time Limit for Making a Complaint of Reprisal in order to establish the standard against which the Commissioner's decison to reject a complaint or extend the time for filing would be reviewed.
+The Office has put in place the Policy on the Time Limit for Making a Complaint of Reprisal to establish the standard against which the Commissioner's decison to reject a complaint or extend the time for filing would be reviewed.